justin-atwell/solidityExamples/README.md

 4. Click "Deploy".

-5. Move over to the Metamask Chrome Extension and click "Approve"
+5. Move over to the Metamask Chrome Extension and click "Approve".

 6. You'll see the various functions and variables in the "Deployed Contracts" secion.